 The Recover function seeks to reduce the negative impact of an information security event through the timely recovery of normal operations via contingency planning.

-The information security function area for Recover includes the Contingency Planning domain.
+The Recover function includes the Contingency Planning domain.
 Williams Adley evaluated the domain using the guidance provided by DHS.
-Based on DHS's scoring methodology, FCA met the criteria for Level 1, Ad-Hoc, which is defined as not effective.
+Based on DHS's scoring methodology, FCA met the criteria for Level 2, Defined, which is defined as not effective.